 As described in "Critical Accounting Policies and Estimates-Payable to Related Parties Pursuant to the TRAs," we are a party to five TRAs.
-As of December 31, 2018, the liability under the TRAs was \$174.3 million, as described in Note 15 to our financial statements.
-We currently do not expect to begin making payments related to the existing liability under the TRAs until 2021.
+As of December 31, 2019, the liability under the TRAs was \$175.3 million, as described in Note 16 to our financial statements.
+We currently do not expect to begin making payments related to the existing liability under the TRAs until 2023.
+We may record additional liabilities under the TRAs as our estimates of the future utilization of the tax attributes, NOLs and other tax benefits change.